 If humidity levels are too low then place a small bowl of water close to the basking light.

 The water level should not be higher than your Gecko’s ears as this can cause drowning.

-You should also put wet sphagnum moss in a hide too.
-When Leopard Geckos shed their skin a humid hide will help.
+You should also put wet sphagnum moss to create a moist hide too.
+When wild Leopard Geckos shed their skin a humid hide will help.
 You will need a cave-like hide with one enter/exit hole.
 Make sure that this designated hide is near the hot side of their habitat.